mertgerdan/personal-projects/README.md

 # personal-projects
-Welcome, and enjoy these silly projects :)
+Welcome, check out different projects in their respective branch. :)